christadler/SeisSol_ParamStudies/README.md

 ```
 The setup currently uses SuperMUC-NG (LRZ, Munich, Germany).
 Please refer to the manual or get in touch with us if you would like to use different hardware.
-Otherwise just run 'Scripts/main.py' to generate an 'Outputs' directory with all input files and slurm scripts.
+Otherwise just run 'Scripts/main.py' to generate a 'Catalogue' directory with all input files and slurm scripts.

 ## SeisSol

 SeisSol needs to be available on the target machine (installed at ~/SeisSol).
-Make binaries available in 'Outputs/seissol_bin/'
+Make binaries available in 'Catalogue/seissol_bin/'

 ## Input Mesh and asagi_file